MononoKuma/WD-Seatwork3/readme.md

 Guiding Question:
 - What is the project
   - A mutlti paged that showcases a landing page and header- gallery and footer-gallery each consisting of 10 designs with 5 static and 5 dynamic design.
 - Whats the purpose
   - To test our knowledge in HTML & CSS
 - What are key components
   - MultiPage Website
+  - Animated Desing
 - What technology used and how it is used
+  -

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website
+- Animated design

 ### Technology
 <!-- TODO: List of Technology Used -->